 Ben Allen is a leading pop, abstract and graffiti artist.
 His work often has a collage style which are mash-ups of popular culture.
 I was drawn to his ‘Too Flash to Die’ print featuring guns, a skull and thunder flashes.
 It is priced at £50 for a limited edition of 45.

 Too Flash to Die by Ben Allen ©

 Keep an eye out for printed work by the gallery owners.
 Richard has a collection of work featuring banknotes for the fictional ‘International Bank of Popular Culture’ such as Prince.
 Mark’s work includes ‘The Last of the Heroes’ and a retro Fender concert amp.

 Atom Gallery Services

 The new premises on Green Lanes was formerly home to an old-school printing business.
 In the basement, they have a print studio thanks to some equipment being left by the previous owners.
 This was rather handy seeing that the equipment had to be lowered down into the basement via a hole in the floor.
-Don’t worry, the hole has been covered up with reinforced glass so you don’t have to watch your step!
-Both Mark and Richard are screen print fanatics so you’re in good hands if you need exhibition quality digital printing.
+Don’t worry, and the hole has been covered up with reinforced glass, so you don’t have to watch your step!
+Both Mark and Richard are screen print fanatics, so you’re in good hands if you need exhibition quality digital printing.
 They offer a professional screen printing and digital giclée print service.

 Atom Gallery Information